On $k$-Du Bois and $k$-rational singularities: pre- -rational implies pre- -Du Bois and Corollaries

 is a quasi-isomorphism, for $p\le k$.
 Indeed, $\psi_p$ induces an isomorphism on $\H^0$ by Lemma \ref{lemma:h0-dual-and-log-differentials} and Remark \ref{remark:comparing-various-differentials}.
 For $i>0$, $\H^i$ of both sides vanish since $X$ is normal and pre-$k$-rational, hence pre-$k$-Du Bois by Theorem \ref{theorem:pre-k-rational-implies-pre-k-DB}.
 It follows that $\psi_p$ is a quasi-isomorphism for all $p\le k$. \end{proof}

 The proof of Theorem \ref{theorem:pre-k-rational-implies-pre-k-DB} also gives us the following result analogous to \cite[Corollary 2.5]{kovacs-rational-singularities-are-DB}.

-\begin{proposition} Let $\pi:Y \to X$ be a finite dominant morphism of normal varieties and let $Y$ have rational singularities.
-If $Y$ has pre-$k$-Du Bois singularities, then $X$ also has pre-$k$-Du Bois singularities. \end{proposition} \begin{proof} Observe first that $X$ also has rational singularities by \cite[Theorem 1]{kovacs-characterization-of-rational-singularities}.
+\begin{proposition} Let $\pi:Y \to X$ be a finite dominant morphism of normal varieties. \begin{enumerate} \item If $Y$ has rational singularities and pre-$k$-Du Bois singularities, then $X$ also has pre-$k$-Du Bois singularities. \item If $Y$ is smooth, then $X$ has pre-$k$-rational singularities for all $k \geq 0$. \end{enumerate} \end{proposition} \begin{proof} (1) Observe first that $X$ has rational singularities by \cite[Theorem 1]{kovacs-characterization-of-rational-singularities}.
+We claim that for each $p \leq k$, there exists a map $\varphi:\DB_X^p \to \H^0\DB_X^p$ such that the composition